 The history of cinema is peppered with the names of ingenious inventors, bandit business men, and imagineers of all kinds.
-The The Lumière Brothers come to mind as the credited with being the fathers of film technology-- even though their contribution was more of a business arrangement after they patented the first all in one film camera / projector known as the cinematograph, originally created by French inventor Léon Bouly.
+The first that come to mind might be the The Lumière Brothers, who are credited with being the fathers of film technology.
+Although their contribution was more a business arrangement with French inventor Léon Bouly who was the original creator of the first all in one film camera-projector known as the cinematograph (later patented by Auguste and brother Louis).
 Georges Méliès is another figure commonly referred to as the Father of Film Technique-- best displayed in his now primitive but still bold special effects film short, A Trip to the Moon.
 Edwin S. Porter and D.W.
 Griffith are considered the Fore Fathers of Film Narrative.
 Porter is even credited with presenting one of the first anaglyph 3D technologies ever presented cinematically.

 But what if I told you that within the same time frame in which these men were giving birth to the craft, there was another filmmaker who would go on to helm over 1000 films and run her own film studio.
 What if I told you that she was screening moving pictures that employed the exact same craftsmanship and storytelling methods that her male counterparts were utilizing, but in some cases, executing such techniques before her fellow filmmakers employed the advances themselves.
 And if such a person existed, how is it that her contribution to the founding of what is now a multi-billion dollar industry, been all but lost to the canonical texts of cinema.